RedisX

 }

-It’s worth noting here, that values in Redis are always represented as ‘strings’, hence non-string data, such as floating-point values, must be converted to strings first.
-Additionally, the redisxSetValue() function works with 0-terminated string values only, but Redis may also store unterminated byte sequences of known length also.
+It’s worth noting here, that values in Redis are always represented as strings, hence non-string data, such as floating-point values, must be converted to strings first.
+Additionally, the redisxSetValue() function works with 0-terminated string values only, but Redis allows storing unterminated byte sequences of known length also.
 If you find that you need to store an unterminated string (such as a binary sequence) as a value, you may just use the lower-level redisxArrayRequest() instead to process a Redis SET or HSET command with explicit byte-length specifications.

 In the above example we have set the value using the interactive client to Redis, which means that the call will return only after confirmation or result is received back from the server.
 As such, a subsequent redisxGetValue() of the same table/key will be guaranteed to return the updated value always.